 Oliver, Tom

-Oliver’s involvement took a further step when the Club turned professional in 1908 and joined the Southern League.
-Tom became a director and can be seen in the 1910-11 squad photo.
-He also supported the wider game in Exeter by donating a cup, in 1909, to be competed for by schools in the city.
+Tom's involvement took a further step, when as the club turned professional in 1908 and joined the Southern League, he became a director of the new company.
+Pictured in the 1910/11 squad photo, he also supported the wider game in Exeter and in 1909 donated a cup to be competed for by schools in the city.

-Tom’s son Reg played for City making his senior debut against Gunnislake in a Plymouth and District League fixture in December 1906.
-In later years Reg also became a pub landlord and when at the Mount Pleasant advertised on the Exeter City fixture card for the 1926/7 season to continue the family’s support for the club.
+Tom’s son Reg, who played for City after making his senior debut against Gunnislake in a Plymouth and District League fixture in December 1906, also became a pub landlord and advertised his Mount Pleasant hostelry on the Exeter City fixture card for the 1926/27 season.

 Tom Oliver died on 10 February 1937 and is buried in Higher Cemetery, Heavitree.